upkie/upkie/README.md

 ## Running a spine

 The code of Upkie is organized into *spines*, which communicate with the simulation or mjbots actuators, and *agents*, the programs that implement robot behaviors.
+We use [Bazel](https://bazel.build/) to build C++ spines, both for simulation on your development computer or for running on the robot's Raspberry Pi.
+Bazel builds everything locally, does not install anything on your system, and makes sure that all versions of all dependencies are correct.
 Check out [this introduction](https://github.com/tasts-robots/vulp#readme) for more details.

 ### Simulation spine